Don’t Blink Photography

 (Servicing DC, N. VA, MD and parts of DE and PA)

 QUESTION: Can you spot a professional photographer versus someone who has simply purchased a professional camera?
-Are there any traits that clearly separate the two and, if so, what are they?
+What are the traits that can clearly separate the two?

-Before signing a contract, ask to see one or more full weddings they have photographed, from start to finish, where the bride was satisfied.
+1. Before signing a contract, ask to see a full wedding they photographed from start to finish.

 Don’t settle for shots on their website; ask to see an entire wedding.
 Remember, photographers like posting their best shots online, but it’s their unposted work that will reveal if they can capture a complete wedding or not.

-Ask about the venues where they’ve successfully photographed weddings or events in the past.
+2. Ask about the venues they’ve been paid to photograph weddings or events at in the past.

-An experienced professional should be comfortable discussing several venues where they’ve shot weddings or other events — and have the pictures and references to prove it!
-If they’re claiming to have experience but can’t seem to name specific locations where they were hired to shoot, it’s a red flag.
+An experienced professional should be comfortable discussing several venues they’ve shot weddings and other events (and have the pictures to prove it).
+If they’re claiming to have experience but can’t seem to name specific locations they were hired to shoot at, it’s a red flag.

-Ask questions about the lenses they shoot with.
+3. Ask Questions about the Lenses they shoot with.

-• A wide-angle lens for group shots and close-ups
+• Do they have a wide-angle lens for group shots and close ups;

-• A mid-range lens for shots like those taken at a party on a cell phone
+• Do they have a mid-range lens for shots like those taken with a cell phone;

-• A long-distance zoom lens to capture far-away shots
+• Do they have a long-distance zoom lens to capture shots at a distance.

-Ask what mode they shoot in: Manual Mode, Auto-Exposure Mode, or one of the Semi-automatic Modes.
+5. Ask if they shoot their cameras in Manual Mode, Auto Exposure Mode, or one of the Semi Automatic Modes.

-Most professionals tend to shoot either in Manual Mode (where you control all camera settings) or one of the Semi-automatic modes (where you control most camera settings).
-What you’re looking to learn is if they shoot in Auto Exposure Mode where you control none of your camera settings, because the camera takes complete control.
-If this is the case, it indicates they are still learning their camera, and may not be ready to be the primary photographer for a full wedding.
+Most professionals tend to shoot either in Manual Mode (where you control all camera settings) or one of the Semi Automatic Modes (where you control most camera settings).
+What you’re looking to learn is if they shoot in Auto Exposure Mode where the camera controls all settings.
+While auto exposure mode can produce great shots, the downside is the camera simply can’t anticipate all settings for all lighting scenarios (especially indoors when shooting with umbrella lighting).
+In general, if you have a photographer that tends to shoot using auto exposure mode more often than not, it’s a sign they are still learning their camera, and may not be ready to be the primary photographer for a full wedding.

 In the world of photography this is called Post-Production and refers to the process of digitally touching up each picture after a photo shoot.
-Depending on your contract, a good photographer will spend time with Post-Production to perfect each shot, or skip it completely if the client wants their pictures the day of the event.
+Depending on how they operate, a good photographer will spend time with Post-Production to perfect each shot, or skip it completely if the client wants their pictures immediately.
 But watch out if you learn they don’t do Post-Production because they don’t know how, as having experience touching up pictures in an editor like Photoshop is considered a standard practice.
-In general, wedding photographers producing great work with or without Post-Production is fine, but proceed cautiously if they have no skills in this area as it could indicate a lack of paid experience shooting weddings.
+In general, wedding photographers producing great work without Post-Production is fine if that’s their business model and have pictures to back it up.
+But proceed cautiously if they have no skills in this area (and aren’t partnered with anyone who does) as it could indicate a lack of paid experience shooting weddings.

 Conclusion

 These are the six tips I’ve come up with over the years through photographing weddings and other events.
-At the start of this article I mentioned that being a photographer isn;’t necessarily about the quality of one’s work, so when one labels themself a professional, that label can leave a client assuming they will get good pictures.
-But a label alone, with no criteria, can make it hard to know when you’ve found the right person.
+At the start of this article I mentioned a professional photographer isn’t necessarily about the quality of one’s work, so when one labels themself a professional, it can leave a client assuming they will get professional looking pictures.
+But a label alone, with no criteria, can make it hard to know you’ve found the right person.
 With this in mind, I’ll end with a definition to help you determine when a photographer is right for you.

-A professional Photographer who can capture your wedding with great pictures is a person qualified to enter into a contract to capture an event, held at a professional venue, based on the evidence of their portfolio, their use of lighting and lenses, their comfort shooting a camera without automatic settings, their post-production skills, and their past experience satisfying clients with a finished product, and who can be distinguished from non-professionals who shoot for pleasure rather than business.
+A Professional Photographer who can Capture your Wedding with Great Pictures is a person qualified to enter into a contract to capture an event at a professional venue, based on the evidence of their portfolio, their use of lighting and lenses, their level of comfort shooting a camera without automatic settings, their post-production skills, and their past experience satisfying clients with a finished product, that can be distinguished from most non-professionals who shoot for pleasure not business.

 For those currently looking for a photographer, I would like to offer my services as one who has a demonstrated track record of meeting the requirements of this definition, along with my guarantee of providing customer satisfaction as your wedding photographer.
 For great service leaving you with lifelong wedding pictures you’ll treasure, call me.